heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 - Content strategy as an alternative to traditional forms of describing the "programs" of editorial teams and news rooms

+## Exercise 1

+- Please form groups of 4-5 people (the same as for exercise 2)
+- Name a person to collect and report the results
+- Describe the editorial team you are working in or one you know
+- Focus on roles, authority and decision finding, work force, allocation of resources
+- Name problems and learnings
+- Condense your insights and present them in the whole group

+-

 # Setting up an editorial team and workflows